Fall 2014 Enrollment

 Saint Francis University’s student-athletes and its Greek members are routinely recognized as top academic achievers both internally and as compared to their peers at other institutions.

 Named as one of Money Magazine's BEST Colleges for the money and ranked by both the Wall Street Journal and U.S. News & World Report's in their “Best Colleges” surveys.

 “A Global Vision” is one of the key tenets of the University’s “Goals of Franciscan Education.”
-To foster understanding of other cultures, the university encourages study abroad through semester-long study at the university-operated facility in Ambialet, France as well as shorter excursions related to their field of study such as Engineering in Bolivia and Sign Language Immersion in Jamaica.
-On campus, students participate in diversity programing throughout the year with one of the larger events being “Multicultural Week.”
+To foster understanding of other cultures, the university encourages study abroad through semester-long study at the university-operated facility in Ambialet, France, as well as shorter excursions such as Engineering in Bolivia and Sign Language Immersion in Jamaica.
+On campus, students participate in diversity programming throughout the year, with one of the larger events being “Multicultural Week.”